Cham0i/SecPlus/README.md

 **Password Attacks**

 - Spraying: Trying one password for multiple accounts.
 It helps a hacker avoid being locked out of any one account.
 For example, guessing "Password123" for Jenny's, Robert's, and Jose's account.
 One of them has to be stupid...
 - Dictionary attack: Using commonly used words or phrases to guess passwords.
-[See example here](https://en.wikipedia.org/wiki/List_of_the_most_common_passwords)
+[Here is a list of the most commonly used passwords](https://en.wikipedia.org/wiki/List_of_the_most_common_passwords)
 - Brute Force: Trying a myriad of keys until a password is randomly guessed.
 This attack is easily countered by enabling a max number of password attempts within a given time frame.
 (This is only feasable for keys of up to 128 bits.
 Any password longer than 256 bits would take 14 billion years for any computer to guess)
 - Rainbow Table: Using a table of hashes derived from passwords to compare against a ciphered password.
-[Please look at this example](https://youtu.be/icBD5PiyoyI?si=d1saS-j5J7_UvYiM&t=1758)
+[Please look at this real life hacking example](https://youtu.be/icBD5PiyoyI?si=d1saS-j5J7_UvYiM&t=1758)

 Its important to note the difference between offline and online attacks.
 Offline compares the results against a ciphertext or hash, so that the hacker isn't actually attempting to login.
 Online is the opposite; the hacker is not comparing its guess to any key.
 Online attacks are application dependant.
 (Will explain better in some other time)

 **Physical Attacks** (Not like assualt and battery fyi)

 - Malicious USB: Acts as an input device to infect a machine
 - Card cloning: Copies the magnetic strips from cards.
-Fine here's a whole fucken video!
-[Example](https://youtu.be/ZDstCHYlj0U?si=ZbKyvRH1D-nDu7WH)
+[Here is a whole video about it](https://youtu.be/ZDstCHYlj0U?si=ZbKyvRH1D-nDu7WH)
 - Skimmers: Fake card readers placed on top of real ones to collect your credit card information.
-(PSA.
-Wiggle the card reader before each use)
+[PSA.
+Wiggle the card reader before each use or you'll end up like her](https://youtu.be/nBF5wTqyW-k?si=-2V7rWqycnTkub4t))

 **Adversarial Artificial Intelligence**

-- Tainted Training Data: Data that isn't categorized properly and thus misguides the machine learning process.
-(Editor's Note; This is a hard concept to understand if you don't know how AI works.
-Might have to explain how machine learning works in future update)
+- Tainted Training Data: Data that isn't categorized properly, weighted incorrectly, or otherwise trains the AI away from its intended purpose.
+[Machine learning algorithims are built on well sorted data](https://youtu.be/PeMlggyqz0Y?si=zgDLG95Q0zn8OiNW)
-- Security of ML Algorithims: Basically keep your code hidden
+- Security of Machine Learning Algorithims: Keep the categorization, the weighting, and other ways your AI interprets training data hidden to avoid someone purposefully feeding the AI with powerfull tainted training data.

 Supply Chain Attack: Malware is placed during the manufacturing or shipping of a product or one of its components.
-See [Stuxnet](https://youtu.be/djUHvCyPYhY?si=gDbZ9jFaNuArEFjM&t=167)
+[This is how the Stuxnet worm was smuggled into Iran's nuclear facility](https://youtu.be/djUHvCyPYhY?si=gDbZ9jFaNuArEFjM&t=170)

-Physical vulnerabilities don't exist in a cloud based network (atleast for Sec+ purposes.
-In theory, someone could WatchDogs_2 their way into a Google server farm)
+Physical vulnerabilities "don't exist" in a cloud based network (atleast for Sec+ purposes.
+[In theory, someone could Watch_Dogs_2 their way into a Google server farm](https://youtu.be/meERzyzBTIo?si=kyIu2KoHm4uUNm15))

 **Cryptographic Attacks**

 - Birthday: Hash collisions.
-Same hash, different password
+Same hash, different password.
+Named after the birthday paradox; which states that in a room of 23 people there is a 50% chance that 2 people share a birthday; and 99.9% chance that 2 people share a birthday after 75 people or more are present.
+The principle applies here by replacing people with passwords and birthdays with hashes.
+The statistical probability that two passwords produce the same hash is extremely more rare than the original birthday paradox, but since the possibility exists, this attack method exists also.
+[Here is a link to the website of the researchers who proved this was possible with SHA-1 encryption.](https://shattered.io/) (Which is why we don't use it anymore)
-- Downgrade/ Bidding down/ Version rollback Attack: Forcing a downgrade on a encryption method to then hack that weaker version
+- Downgrade/ Bidding down/ Version rollback Attack: Forcing a downgrade on a encryption method to then hack that weaker version.
+[Video here](https://youtu.be/fBeShEMXcfU?si=IX4-iRu9jnTPnaed)

 ## 1.3 Hacking Applications

-Priviledge Escalation: Giving an unauthorized user more priviledges (User to Admin priviledges)
+Priviledge Escalation: A unauthorized user gaining more priviledges.
+For example, the [DirtyCOW exploit](https://nvd.nist.gov/vuln/detail/CVE-2016-5195); in which a linux user could write priviledges faster than the computer could verify that the user had the authority to write to that file.
+Which is also an example of a race condition (see below).

 **Injections**

 Injections take advantage of the following computer languages in order to do something malicious via the misuse of user input.

 - SQL (Structured Query Language): SQL is a relational database structure; think of it as Excel spreadsheets.
 Injecting malicious SQL queries will allow a hacker to delete, change, or add data to that database strucute.
 - DLL (Dynamic Link Library): DLL is shared based code that is used in memory.
 A malware can rewrite DLLs so that programs that rely on that DLL are maliciously altered.
 Have you ever wanted to create your own gaming cheat engine?
+This is how
 - LDAP (Lightweight Directory Access Protocol): Its like a phonebook for internet users.
 - XML (Extensible Markup Language): Used for the transmission of data between two points; this data can intercepted and altered with injections.
 - XSS (Cross Site Scripting): The implementation of malicious JavaScript code.
 JS is the underlying code that runs allows HTML websites to do logical tasks.